kataras/build-a-better-web-together/middleware-recovery.md

 func main() {

-	iris.Use(recovery.New(iris.Logger)) // optional parameter is the logger which the stack of the panic will be printed, here we're using the default station's Logger.
+	// optionally use a logger which the stack trace of the panic will be printed to.
+	// here we're using the default station's Logger. iris.Use(recovery.New(iris.Logger))

 	iris.Get("/", func(ctx *iris.Context) {
 		ctx.Write("Hi, let's panic")